DayuanTan/berkeley-algorithm-implementation/README.md

 The below screenshot shows how I ran it with 2 clients.
-A video is also provided to explain my implementation.
 ![](img/record.png)